-The rate of serious bacterial infections (SBIs) which was an exploratory endpoint in Study 1, was 0.05 events per subject-year (1 event in 20 subject-years) (upper 99% confidence limit: 0.11) during XEMBIFY treatment.
-This annual rate was lower than 1.0 SBI/subject-year, the threshold specified as effective.
+The rate of SBIs was 0.05 events per patient-year (1 event in 20 patient-years) (upper 99% confidence limit: 0.11) during XEMBIFY treatment.
+This annual rate was lower than 1.0 SBI/patient-year, the threshold specified as effective.

-The summary of infections and associated events for subjects during subcutaneous treatment with XEMBIFY is summarized in Table 6.
+The summary of infections and associated events for patients during subcutaneous treatment with XEMBIFY in Study 1 is summarized in Table 9.